top of page

 As healthcare systems grow increasingly complex and populations age, the need for innovative, technology-enabled learning approaches has never been more urgent.
 This portfolio represents my evolution as a marketplace-academic in education research, documenting a scholarly journey from broad interests in learning technologies and adult development to a focused commitment to innovation at the intersection of technology, education, and healthcare.
 My work explores how digital tools, particularly storytelling technologies, can facilitate transformative learning experiences that enhance well-being across the lifespan.

 My intellectual growth throughout the doctoral program reflects a fundamental shift in how I understand learning itself.
-Initially trained in applied models such as ADDIE, SAM, and problem-based learning, I developed a deeper appreciation for the epistemological foundations of learning theories through engagement with Dewey, Mayer, Sweller, Gagné, Herrington, Kolb, and others.
+Initially trained in applied models such as ADDIE, Successive Approximation Model (SAM), and Problem-Based Learning (PBL), I developed a deeper appreciation for the epistemological foundations of learning theories through engagement with Dewey, Mayer, Sweller, Gagné, Herrington, Kolb, and others.
 This theoretical grounding led me to articulate my own personal learning theory, integrating humanistic, pragmatic, and multimodal approaches while viewing technology as a tool for learning in community or self-directed contexts.
 Drawing on sociocultural, ecological, and constructivist perspectives, I now conceptualize learning as a continuous, changing, collaborative process in which education extends beyond knowledge acquisition to meaningful application, growth, and the creation of connections that shape lifelong learning.

 My professional goals center on translating scholarly research into practical applications that address real-world challenges in healthcare and community settings.
-As a marketplace-academic, I aim to provide strategic consulting in public policy, research, and data-driven decision-making, areas where I can leverage my expertise to generate meaningful ROI for organizations or companies.
-Specifically, I envision developing frameworks that integrate holistic education, addressing mind, body, emotion, and spirit, within corporate healthcare organizations, community health systems, and non-profits.
-These frameworks would support both patient well-being and clinician resilience, creating sustainable impact that extends beyond traditional educational models.
+As a marketplace-academic, I aim to provide strategic consulting in public policy, research, and data-driven decision-making, as well as educational innovation in health education, leveraging my expertise to generate meaningful ROI for organizations and companies.
+Specifically, I envision developing frameworks that integrate holistic education, addressing mind, body, emotion, and spirit, within corporate healthcare organizations, community health systems, or non-profit organizations.
+These frameworks would support both patient well-being and clinician resilience, creating a sustainable impact that extends beyond traditional educational models.

-I am deeply grateful to my doctoral committee, Rose Baker, Ji Hyun Yu, Carole L. Jurkiewicz, and Fritz Lebowsky, for their mentorship and guidance throughout this journey.
+I am deeply grateful to my doctoral committee, Rose Baker, Ji Hyun Yu, Carole L. Jurkiewicz, Fritz Lebowsky, and Dr. Earl E. Thomas, outside of UNT, for their mentorship and guidance throughout this journey.
 I am equally grateful to my family and friends for their unwavering support and encouragement, which sustained me through the challenges of doctoral study.

 • Linkedin